Go on-line and save yourself time

 What should I do if I think my bill is incorrect?

 Please contact us and tell us why you think your bill is incorrect.
 Please quote your billing number and address of the property concerned each time you contact us.

-Direct Debit is our preferred method of collecting your Council Tax or Business Rates.
-It is cost-effective, efficient and couldn’t be simpler.
-Just contact us with your bank details or print and complete a direct debit instruction from the Council’s Payment page.
+Direct Debit is the easiest way to pay your Council Tax or Business Rates.
+It is cost effective, efficient and couldn’t be simpler.
+Complete a direct debit instruction from the Council’s website at the Council’s Payment page.

 On the web